everactive/asn1/README.md

 # asn1

 This is a minor fork of the `encoding/asn1` package.
-It adds in two tags for unmarshaling TLV data into structs:
+It adds in two tags for TLV data into structs:

 - `littleendian` for little endian data
 - `class` for explicit specification of expected class of tag (see [wiki article](https://en.wikipedia.org/wiki/X.690) for more details).